jianliu200/Projectalgo/Report.md

 3. Jacob Thomas
 4. Ashwin Kundenti

-The way our team is communicating is by using Discording and Imessages
+The way our team is communicating is by using Discord and iMessages
 ---

 ## 2. _due 10/25_ Project topic
 For our project topic, we are going to be exploring parellel algoithm for sorting.
 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)

-Sources for the code and all
+Sources for the code and algorit

 The algorithm that we are going to use:

 1. Merge sort

-2. Radix sort
+2. Bitonic sort

 3. Quicksort

+The way we want to compare the different versions of the code is by using CPU-only (MPI) and GPU-only (CUDA) and time it to see how long it takes for the cases to run.
+We are also going to be comparing them with the same task and see how only it takes for each one of them to run.
 <!--
 For example:
 - Algorithm 1a (MPI + CUDA)